 - Tube of refrigerated crescent rolls

 Bake in 425 degree oven for 10 – 12 minutes or until the crescent rolls are golden brown.
-Let them cool slightly before serving.
+Let cool slightly before enjoying.

 Helpful Cooking Tips